Cambridge Film Festival: 1979

-1980–1989
+The early years and growth of the Festival - 1980's & 90's

 1980

-At the fourth Festival in 1980, audiences saw the UK Premieres of Petit's RADIO ON, Roeg's BAD TIMING and Loach's BLACK JACK.
+At the fourth Festival in 1980, audiences saw the UK premieres of Petit's Radio On, Roeg's Bad Timing and Loach's Black Jack.

 1981

-1981 marked the 5th Festival, and the first Festival with current Festival Director, Tony Jones, at the helm.
+1981 marked the fifth Festival and the first Festival with current Festival Director Tony Jones at the helm.

-The Festival in 1981 screened a newly restored version of Gance's NAPOLEON, alongside a Bertrand Tavernier retrospective.
+The Festival in 1981 screened a newly restored version of Gance's Napoleon, alongside a Bertrand Tavernier retrospective.
 It was also the first year to have 'away' screenings at the Arts Theatre in St Edward's Passage.

 1982

-1982 saw a general widening of the Festival programme and hosted the UK Premiere of another Werner Herzog film, FITZCARRALDO.
+1982 saw a general widening of the Festival programme and hosted the UK Premiere of another Werner Herzog film, Fitzcarraldo.

 1983

-In 1983, the 7th Festival hosted the Premiere Sayles' LIANNA.
+In 1983, the 7th Festival hosted the Premiere Sayles' Lianna.
 The Retrospective Strand was focused on Indian filmmaker Mrinal Sen.

 1984

-In 1984, at the 8th Festival, Wim Wenders was in attendance to present his film PARIS, TEXAS.
+In 1984, at the 8th Festival, Wim Wenders was in attendance to present his film Paris, Texas.
 For the Retrospective Strand, the work of Volker Schlondorff was highlighted.

 1985

-At the 9th Cambridge Film Festival Francesco Rosi introduced CARMEN to audiences as part of his retrospective.
+At the 9th Cambridge Film Festival, Francesco Rosi introduced Carmen to audiences as part of his retrospective.
 A second retrospective strand on Percy Adlon was also featured.

 1986

-At the 10th Festival in 1986 a new print of Powell and Pressburger's GONE TO EARTH was screened.
-Other screenings that year included Mona Lisa, directed by Neil Jordan, and the film and TV work of David Hare.
+At the 10th Festival in 1986, a new print of Powell and Pressburger's Gone to Earth was screened.
+Other screenings that year included Mona Lisa directed by Neil Jordan, and the film and TV work of David Hare.

 1987

-In 1987 at the 11th CFF, Peter Greenaway presented THE BELLY OF AN ARCHITECT.
-This was part of a 'Made in Britain' programme which also includes a John McGrath retrospective.
+In 1987, at the 11th CFF, Peter Greenaway presented The Belly of an Architect.
+This was part of a 'Made in Britain' programme, which also includes a John McGrath retrospective.

 1988

-The 12th Festival in 1988 had Jean-Claude Carriere as a Festival guest.
-THE UNBEARABLE LIGHTNESS OF BEING was the centrepiece of a Philip Kaufman retrospective.
+The 12th Festival 1988 had Jean-Claude Carriere as a guest.
+The Unbearable Lightness of Being was the centrepiece of a Philip Kaufman retrospective.

 1989

-In 1989 there were retrospectives on Robert Bresson and Working Title.
-There was also a tribute to John Cassavetes and a series of films to investigate the influence of Cahiers du Cinéma, and Buster Keaton's SHERLOCK JNR.
+In 1989, there were retrospectives on Robert Bresson and Working Title.
+There was also a tribute to John Cassavetes and a series of films to investigate the influence of Cahiers du Cinéma, and Buster Keaton's Sherlock Jnr.

-1990–2000

 1990

-At the 14th Festival, he programme included a Pedro Almodovar Retrospective, and screenings of Malle's MILOU IN MAY alongside Stillman's METROPOLITAN.
+At the 14th Festival, the programme included a Pedro Almodovar Retrospective and screenings of Malle's Milou In May alongside Stillman's Metropolitan.

 1991

-At the 15th Festival, the Festival screened Premieres of Scott's THELMA AND LOUISE and the Coen Brothers' BARTON FINK.
+At the 15th Festival, the Festival screened Premieres of Scott's Thelma And Louise and the Coen Brothers' Barton Fink.
 The retrospective in 1991 was of Monika Treut.

 1992

-At the 16th Festival, there were the UK premieres of RESERVOIR DOGS and August's THE BEST INTENTIONS.
+At the 16th Festival, there were the UK premieres of Reservoir Dogs and August's The Best Intentions.
 Bruce Beresford and Agnieszka Holland attended retrospectives of their work, and there was a tribute to BFI film production.

 1993

-At the 17th Festival, Peter Greenaway attended the UK Premiere of THE BABY OF MACON.
-Other titles included Sayles' PASSION FISH and Haas' THE MUSIC OF CHANCE.
+At the 17th Festival, Peter Greenaway attended the UK Premiere of The Baby of Macon.
+Other titles included Sayles' Passion Fish and Haas' The Music of Chance.

 1994

-At the 18th Cambridge Film Festival there was the premiere of the THREE COLOURS trilogy as part of the first ever full Kieslowski retrospective.
+At the 18th Cambridge Film Festival, there was the premiere of the Three Colours trilogy as part of the first-ever full Kieslowski retrospective.